MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/deploy-nodejs-mongodb-app-service-from-visual-studio-code.md

 ## Clean up resources

-Once you have completed this tutorial, you need to remove the resources created, to make sure you are not billed.
+Once you have completed this tutorial, remove the resources.

 In Visual Studio Code, use the Azure explorer for Resource Groups, right-click on the resource group, such as `js-demo-mongodb-web-app-resource-group-YOUR-NAME-HERE`, replacing `YOUR-NAME-HERE` with your name or email alias, then select **Delete...**